Skip to main content

 How to Get Started with AI in Your Business

-There is no need to tackle all applications at once.
-A pragmatic three-step approach:
+There is no need to tackle all six at once.
+The projects above all began the same pragmatic way:

 1. Identify the highest-impact use case — where is there the most friction, cost or human error in your current processes?

-2. Validate with a scoped pilot — before scaling, test the solution in a specific department or process.
+2. Validate with a scoped pilot — prove it on one process before scaling.

 3. Measure and scale — define clear KPIs from the outset and only scale what demonstrates ROI.